JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 **Can you convert with online tools or with Ubuntu CLI?**

-**Yes, you can definitely convert (hash) strings to their SHA-256 representation using both online tools and the Ubuntu command-line interface (CLI).**
+You can definitely convert (hash) strings to their SHA-256 representation using both online tools and the Ubuntu command-line interface (CLI).

 **1. Online Tools (like the one you linked):**